kasradaneshvar/GmailChecker/README.md

 Nice to have
 ------------
-* Check if the icons exist (particulary mail-receive)

 * Custom Gmail command to open local client instead of gmail web site

 * Play a sound when new emails are found